-To help you narrow things down, we've tested pretty much every watch running Google’s software on the market to bring you this definitive list of the best Wear OS watches going.
+To help you narrow things down, we've tested pretty much every smartwatch running Google’s software on the market to bring you this definitive list of the best Wear OS watches going.
 It's regularly updated so you can be sure that the advice is current with the latest developments in Wear OS.

-Most of the wearables will have heart rate sensors and some will have GPS built-in meaning you can go for a run or walk and it’ll still track your route even if you don’t take your phone.
-Some also have NFC so you can make contact payments, while all of the watches on this list will count your steps and calories.
+Most of the wearables here have heart rate sensors with some also offering GPS built-in.
+That means when you go for a walk or run, your watch can still track your route even if you don't take your phone with you.
+Some also have NFC so you can make contactless payments, while all the watches on this list will count your steps and calories.
 It's these little things that make a Wear OS watch so much more than just a watch.

-We’ve also been sure to only include recent Wear OS products, so rest assured these watches will all have recent software and won’t be outdated.
-Make sure to read the individual reviews for each smartwatch to ensure you get the one that best suits your needs, tastes and budget.
+We've included only the most recent Wear OS products so you're guaranteed to have the latest software with no risk of outdated hardware, but make sure to read the individual reviews for each smartwatch to ensure you get the one that best suits your needs, tastes, and budget.

 Looking for the greatest Wear OS watch money can buy?
 We currently think that's the Fossil Sport.
 It's not the very best smartwatch overall, and it doesn't boast many unique features but it does offer a fantastic all round package.